 Add To Favorites

-Research the science and safety of hot air balloons then create a painting of yourself rising up in a colorful hot air balloon.
+Research the science and safety of hot air balloons; then students create a painting of themselves rising up in colorful hot air balloons.

-Cover a table top with recycled newspaper.
-With Crayola® Washable Paint and Paint Brushes, paint a hot-air balloon, with yourself as a passenger in the basket.
+Once student research is complete, ask them to cover their work spaces with recycled newspaper.
+With Crayola® Washable Paint, students paint a hot-air balloon, with themselves as passengers in the basket.

 Add pattern and color to decorate the balloon and basket.
 Show weather in which it is safe to fly.
 Dry on a flat surface.

 Students share their artwork with small groups of classmates.
 Ask them to incorporate into their talks newly-acquired information about hot air balloons.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho